2022-2023 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 (RACK YOUR OWN)

-4. If a player needs to leave the match early, a maximum of two (2) players per team will be allowed to play through.
+<![if !supportLists]>4. <![endif]>If a player needs to leave the match early, a maximum of ONE (1) player per team will be allowed to play through.
 The player is expected to leave when they are done with their games.
+Players shooting through will be identified on the score sheet.
+Players will not be allowed to shoot out more than four (4) times per season.
+If a player from each team is shooting out, the player of the home team will shoot first.

-9. All rescheduling of games must be by mutual consent of the League Coordinator, both team captains, and the location agreed to.
+<![if !supportLists]>9. <![endif]>All rescheduling of games must be by mutual consent of the League Coordinator, both team captains, and the location agreed to.
 In an emergency, opposing captains may also delay or reschedule their games by mutual consent.
-All make-up games must be arranged with the League Coordinator and played no later than one week after the originally scheduled match.
+All make-up games must be arranged with the League Coordinator and played no later than two weeks after the originally scheduled match.
 When games are not played, the money to the league must still be paid or it will be deducted from your winnings at end of the season.

 GENTLEMEN CALL POCKET